What is Melanoma?

 - Some melanomas are flat, and some are raised.
 Lentigo Maligna Melanomas first appear in upper skin layers and may develop as a flat change on the skin for a while.
 Melanomas that occur as the growth of cancer or precancer cells in moles will normally have a raised shape.

 - Melanomas are mostly hard to touch.
-The Nodular Melanoma will be hard to the touch and in the shape of a nodule under the skin.
+The Nodular type will be hard to the touch and in the shape of a nodule under the skin.

 Can a melanoma be white?

-- Yes, amelanotic melanomas are generally of lighter colours since they produce no melatonin.
+- Yes, amelanotic types are generally of lighter colours since they produce no pigment.

-- No, melanomas are not always black.
+- No, it is not always black.
 Melanomas may range in colour from white, over purple, red, brown, to completely black.
-Some melanomas may even display a variety of colours.
+Some of them may even display a variety of colours.

-- In general, melanoma does not weaken your immune system.
+- In general, it doesn’t weaken your immune system.
 In the case of late-stage melanoma, where metastasis is present, the overall deterioration of health may induce some changes to the way your immune system behaves.

 - Yes, in some cases.
-Sometimes melanoma can spontaneously regress without any treatment.
-This does not mean that you should wait to notice any changes on your skin: most melanomas do not spontaneously disappear.
+Sometimes it can spontaneously regress without any treatment.
+This does not mean that you should wait to notice any changes on your skin: most of them do not spontaneously disappear.

-What do early signs of melanoma look like?
+What do early signs of this skin cancer look like?

 What are the five warning signs of malignant melanoma?